How to choose the right computer for a photo booth running Booth (DSLR+Windows) or Booth (Webcam+Windows)*

 4 or 8 GB of Random Access Memroy (RAM) is all you need.

-DSLR Remote Pro and Webcam Photobooth both run on Windows 11, 10 and 8, (not Windows 10 S)
+At the time of writing (August 2023) DSLR Remote Pro and Webcam Photobooth both run on Windows 11 and 10 (not Windows 11S or 10 S)

 If possible try the software either on the computer you plan to use, or a machine with a similar spec.
 You can download and try out DSLR Remote Pro and Webcam Photobooth for up to two weeks before buying the licenses.